The Quantum Threat

 Countdown to Quantum

 In 2014 the National Institute of Standards and Technology (NIST) suggested that a quantum computer capable of breaking 2000-bit RSA would be built by 2030.
 Since then, large tech companies including Google, IBM, Microsoft, and Intel have committed tens of millions of dollars to the race lead in the quantum space.
-Alongside this, VCs have invested over a hundred million dollars in quantum computing start-ups.
+Alongside this, venture capitalists have invested over a hundred million dollars in quantum computing start-ups.
 The private sector is showing confidence in the field.

 Compounding this commercial activity, the National Security Agency (NSA) warned in 2015 that progress in quantum computing had reached a point that organisations should deploy encryption algorithms that are thought to withstand attacks from such machines.